 You'll also need to set aside time for training your puppy, for example, house-training, obedience training, and if you intend to crate him (which I highly recommend) your puppy will also need to be trained to use his crate.

 In between trips to the groomers, you'll need to set aside time to do the basics, such as brushing his coat (and eventual feathers) every other day to keep his coat looking in tip-top condition.

 His ears will also need to be checked, cleaned and brushed, at the very least, weekly.
 Just the very basic grooming tasks alone can make considerable demands on your time!

 Trust me, this is just the tip of the ice-berg; owning a Cocker Spaniel (or any dog for that matter) is a real commitment!

 So, if I've not put you off, and you're still happy that you can afford the true financial cost and can definitely the spare time needed to care for a puppy, that's great.
 Decision made!

-Now all you need to do is decide whether you're going to buy a puppy from a breeder or save a Cocker from a rescue center.
+Now all you need to do is decide whether you're going to buy a puppy from a breeder or save a Cocker from a rescue centre.